bbits/apns-worker/README.rst

 ===========

 This is a client library for Apple's push notification service.
-It is not the first such library for Python, but, as if often the way, the existing options didn't quite meet our needs:
+It is not the first such library for Python, but, as is often the way, the existing options didn't quite meet our needs:

 #. **No dependencies** (other than six).